-Do you ever Skype or Facetime with your grands?
-If so, you know it can be a fantastic way to stay in touch and catch up with them.
+Do you ever Skype, Facetime or Zoom with your grands?
+If so, you know it can be a fantastic way to stay in touch and catch up with them, especially if you don’t live close to them.
 On a phone or tablet, they can take your conversation wherever they want to go and show you details about where they are.
 And young grandkids might also set the phone down somewhere and walk away, leaving you stranded.
 That isn’t the best part, but getting to interact with them is definitely worth it.

 - Consider getting a copy of a book they have and reading it together across the miles.
 Picture books with young kids are great for this.
 Or maybe you can find a book at the library that relates to something your grandchild is interested in or is experiencing.

 - Play games together, whether it’s Simon Says, Candyland, or if you’re both up for it, something like chess.